 The Winter Solstice occurs in December and in the Northern Hemisphere the date marks the 24-hour period with the fewest daylight hours of the year, which is why it is known as the shortest day and longest night.

-The Winter Solstice in the Northern Hemisphere will fall on Sunday December 22nd this year.
-It marks the first time in four years it hasn’t fallen on December 21, its most common date.
+The Winter Solstice in the Northern Hemisphere will fall on Monday 21st December this year.

 As soon as the winter solstice has passed, the days will start getting longer again and you can start looking forward to Spring.

 During the winter months the UK as part of the Northern Hemisphere is at the closest point to the Sun, these days are shorter and the sun is low in the sky giving some of the best light a photographer can wish for.

 Its one of the best times for light throughout the seasons and being able to use this light on offer with transform your image.

 The way you use light in wildlife photography is very important for the overall effect you are wishing to capture.
 Try when possible to use the widest aperture you can on your lens rendering the background blurred, creating a smooth backdrop to your image.

 Winter is a testing time for all living animals, always remember when working with wild animals they come first and the last thing you want to do is to impose yourself to quickly or scare the animal you’re wishing to photograph.